takaoksuzuki/pathwayPCM/README.md

   Percentage of MCMC samples in which each transition rate was constrained to zero
   (i.e., number of zero-constrained iterations / post-burn-in iterations × 100).

-　These files correspond to the results produced by `makeqrate.R` and `makezscore.R` when processing the BayesTraits output in the `results/` directory.

-  Table of estimated transition rates (q-values) between trait-state combinations

 **Step 5: Draw the macro-evolutionary pathway**

 Make edge list of macro-evolutioary pathway and draw it.